Hi Pritunl Community,

 - How can we configure Pritunl (and/or Pritunl Zero, if applicable) so that the

-endpoint (and other API endpoints) consistently return JSON to HMAC-authenticated external clients, instead of a200 OK
+/organizationendpoint (and other API endpoints) consistently return JSON to HMAC-authenticated external clients, instead of a200 OKwith an HTML SSO page? - Why would the API endpoint return

-with HTML for an authenticated API request, rather than either the JSON data or a redirect (e.g., 302) if SSO is being enforced inappropriately? - Are there specific configurations or best practices for enabling direct API access via HMAC when a user-facing SSO (like Google) is also configured for the Pritunl web UI?
+200 OKwith HTML for an authenticated API request, rather than either the JSON data or a redirect (e.g., 302) if SSO is being enforced inappropriately? - Are there specific configurations or best practices for enabling direct API access via HMAC when a user-facing SSO (like Google) is also configured for the Pritunl web UI?

 Any insights or guidance on resolving this API response behavior would be immensely helpful.